 Active voice, not passive

-Scientists have a habit of writing in the passive voice.
+The scientific community favors writing in the passive voice.
 They shouldn’t, nor should you.
 The passive voice dissolves the power of narrative.
 It destroys the impact of action.
 It sows confusion about who did what.
-Sometimes the passive voice cannot be avoided (see what I did there).
+Sometimes the passive voice cannot be avoided.
+(See what I did there.)
 But for the most part you can find an active-voice alternative.
 This is not a meaningless grammatical game.
 By making an effort to create active prose, you will end up discovering more about the actions — and the people behind those actions — that give power to your story.